How to Set Up a Referral Marketing Program For Any Industry (With Industry Examples)

 B2C Ecommerce Seller

 Ecommerce shops lend themselves particularly well to referral marketing programs built on financial incentives.
-Here, Amerisleep offers a $75 reward for referring a friend (though many ecommerce sellers also see success with discount codes, free shipping offers, or credit towards future purchases).
+Here, Amerisleep offers a $75 reward for referring a friend (though many ecommerce sellers also see success with discount codes, free shipping or same-day delivery offers, or credit towards future purchases).

 The program generated a click-through rate of 150% for the campaign.